Table of Contents

 read files on the host.
 By default, shared folders are read-write.

-Read-only folders can be created using a checkbox in the
+Read-only folders can be created using a check box in the

 VirtualBox Manager, or with the

-VBoxManage sharedfolder add command.
+of the VBoxManage sharedfolder add command.

 Oracle VM VirtualBox shared folders also support symbolic links, also called symlinks, under the following conditions: